karentoronto/instacart_analysis-/README.md

   - What different classifications does the demographic information suggest?
 Age?
 Income?
 Certain types of goods?
 Family status?
   - What differences can you find in ordering habits of different customer profiles?
 Consider the price of orders, the frequency of orders, the products customers are ordering, and anything else you can think of.

+# Data Source

+Open-source data sets from Instacart are used with modifications (for the purpse of this project).